oralcagan/prog2-project/README.md

-This github repository is to understand how people interact with each other and chill.
+This github repository is to understand how people interact with each other.

 This Github repository was for the 2023-2024 Java Programming lesson for the ACSAI Course in Sapienza.